-4.4.2 North East Down (NED) Frame
+5.4.2 North East Down (NED) Frame

-The North-East- Down (NED) frame is a local coordinate frame, which is formed by a tangent plane located at a particular point (current coordinates) on the WGS84 reference ellipse.
-The NED frame is constructed with the (true) North vector along the line of longitude, the East vector along the line of latitude, and the Down vector normal to and towards the tangent plane (Figure 20 - North East Down Frame).
-The assumption when using the NED frame is that the local surface can be reasonably approximated by a flat plane.
-For most applications, this assumption is valid and provides a more intuitive reference frame for expressing velocity and attitude information than a global frame.
+The North-East-Down (NED) frame is a local coordinate frame, which is formed by a tangent plane located at a particular point (current coordinates) on the WGS84 reference ellipse.
+The NED frame is constructed with the (true) North vector along the line of longitude, the East vector along the line

-The 3DM-GQ4-45TM reports velocity in this frame and attitude with respect to this frame.
+The 3DM-GX5-45 reports velocity in this frame and attitude with respect to this frame.